theminesec/ms-app-msa-opensource/README.md

 ## 5. Replace the License File
 Replace the license file in your application project with the appropriate one.

-License file is found in the `assets` folder:
+License file is found in the `assets` folder.

 ![image](https://github.com/user-attachments/assets/085a0128-19ae-4ffb-9ad1-93d87def0744)

-In build.gradle.kts(:app), modify the string to match the name of your license:
+In `app/build.gradle.kts`, modify the string to match the name of your license:

 ![image](https://github.com/user-attachments/assets/6a19bc9e-19f3-4c1a-b7ab-5be86deff6e3)

 ## 4. Prepare Application Logos